pmndrs/valtio/readme.md

 #### Update synchronously

 By default, state mutations are batched before triggering re-render.
 Sometimes, we want to disable the batching.
+The known use case of this is `<input>` [#270](https://github.com/pmndrs/valtio/issues/270).

 ```jsx
 function TextBox() {